bakd247/hashAdder/README.md

 https://www.youtube.com/@quitethecontrary1846

+Video showing hashAdder in action as well as a detailed explaination of how it works comming to the youTube channel soon...

 If you would like to use the current version (linked above as ecdsaKeyFinder) which is the mainpremise that the hashAdder version is derived from...